cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 # Who the users are and what they need

 In Discovery, the main goal is understanding who might need to use this service.
-One-on-one conversations with potential users are at the centre of this, test and broaden our assumptions about what reporters need.
+One-on-one conversations with potential users are at the centre of this, to test and broaden our assumptions about what reporters need.
 We conducted 20 interviews with potential and actual victims of cybercrime, we observed 24 phone calls at the Canadian Anti-Fraud Centre (CAFC), and we collected 41 accounts of witnessing and falling victim to cybercrime through a [story gathering tool](https://tell-us.cds-snc.ca).
+Our goal was to determine if there was a need for a reporting service.
+We determined that yes, there is a need, but that victims of cybercrime expect help beyond reporting itself.

 ## Who's likely to be a victim

 Ultimately we know everyone's affected by cybercrime.
+Most victims don't identify themselves as victims of "cybercrime".
+They might use more specific terms like "identity theft" or "romance scam" or they might be most comfortable describing it.
+They do not use the same categories to describe a cybercrime event that law enforcement use.

 Since everyone is a potential victim, we focused on two groups:
   - 18-35 year olds, who are most likely to be victims of cybercrime